MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-concept-clusters-nodes.md

 You can define the amount of CPU and memory resources that you'd like to allocate for each of the VMs.
 This static allocation enables you to control how resources are used and ensures that applications running on the host have the required resources.

-Finally, AKS Edge Essential doesn't offer dynamic creation of virtual machines.
+Finally, AKS Edge Essentials doesn't offer dynamic creation of virtual machines.
 If a node VM goes down, you have to recreate it.
 That said, if you have a full deployment with multiple control plane nodes and worker nodes, if a VM goes down, Kubernetes moves workloads to an active node.

 ## Node types

 When deploying AKS Edge Essentials nodes, you should specify the `-NodeType` parameter.
 This parameter indicates the types of workloads can run on this machine, and will tell AKS Edge Essentials to create the corresponding VM.
 The possible values are **Linux**, **Windows**, or **LinuxAndWindows**.

 > [!IMPORTANT]
-> Kubernetes control plane components are in Linux, so the first node you deploy must include a Linux node.
+> Kubernetes control plane components are written in Linux, so the first node you deploy must include a Linux node.

 ## Cluster deployment options